 Monday 21 – Thursday 24 August 2017

-For over 40 years, The Institute of Education’s August Intensive Preparation Course has been preparing students for their final year and helping them to improve their exam grades.
-These classes, taught by our experienced and expert teachers, are designed for students sitting the Leaving Certificate in June 2018.
+For over 40 years, The Institute of Education’s August Grinds have been preparing students for their final year and helping them to improve their exam grades.
+These classes, taught by our experienced and expert teachers, are designed for students sitting the Leaving Cert 2018.

 Students may attend up to 3 classes per day.
 Classes are one and a half hours in duration.